lingui/js-lingui/docs/ref/core.rst

 change
 ------

 Triggered **after** locale is changed or new catalog is loaded.
-There're no arguments.
+There are no arguments.